 - Ontario Heritage Trust

-- Toronto Star: Ghost stories sill haunt Gibraltar Point Lighthouse
+- Toronto Star: Ghost stories still haunt Gibraltar Point Lighthouse

 - Vintage Photos: City of Toronto Archives, Toronto Public Library, Archives of Ontario & Landmarks of Toronto: Volume 5 by J Ross Robertson